Do Retrieval Augmented Language Models Know When They Don't Know?: Introduction

 \section{Introduction}

-Existing Large Language Models (LLMs) have demonstrated remarkable performance across various challenging tasks.
-However, they occasionally generate plausible yet factually incorrect responses, a phenomenon commonly known as hallucination \cite{2020-nips-rag,2025-tois-halluSurvey}.
-Prior research primarily addresses the hallucination issue in LLMs using two approaches: retrieval-augmented generation (RAG) \cite{2020-nips-rag,2023-tacl-inContextRAG} and refusal post-training \cite{2024-naacl-rtuning,2025-aaai-dyRtuning}.
-RAG leverages external knowledge sources to provide contextual references, allowing retrieval-augmented language models (RALMs) to respond accurately to queries outside their internal knowledge.
-In contrast, refusal post-training aims to enhance the model’s self-awareness, enabling it to proactively abstain from responding when uncertain.
+Existing large language models (LLMs) have demonstrated remarkable performance across a wide range of challenging tasks.
+However, they occasionally generate plausible yet factually incorrect responses—a phenomenon commonly known as hallucinations \cite{2020-nips-rag,2025-tois-halluSurvey}.
+Prior research has primarily addressed this issue through two approaches: retrieval-augmented generation (RAG) \cite{2020-nips-rag,2023-tacl-inContextRAG} and refusal post-training \cite{2024-naacl-rtuning,2025-aaai-dyRtuning}.
+RAG leverages external knowledge sources to provide contextual grounding, enabling retrieval-augmented language models (RALMs) to answer queries beyond their internal (parametric) knowledge.
+In contrast, refusal post-training aims to enhance a model’s ability to proactively abstain from answering when uncertain.

-Although both methods are widely adopted, current research predominantly emphasizes their individual effectiveness while overlooking the evaluation of refusal capability within RALMs.
-Specifically, refusal post-training techniques typically focus on boosting the LLM's confidence in its internal knowledge and its ability to articulate internal uncertainty.
-However, given that LLMs are sensitive to the quality and relevance of retrieval contexts \cite{2024-tacl-robustRalm,2024-sigir-ragnoise}, a refusal-trained model might mishandle unreliable external information and become uncertain even when it internally possesses correct knowledge.
-As shown in Figure \ref{fig: LLMkn_example}, we can divide the knowledge state of RALMs into four quadrants based on prior research \cite{2025-acl-dta}.
-When RALMs face the question “\textit{When does the 2022 Olympic Winter Game end?}”, they can answer it correctly.
-However, when retrieved contexts contain misinformation, RALMs may confuse and refuse to answer.
-Currently, we don't know when this phenomenon occurs.
-To address this gap, we investigate how retrieved context influences the refusal capabilities of LLMs.
+Although both methods are widely adopted, prior work has predominantly emphasized their individual effectiveness while overlooking systematic evaluation of the refusal capabilities of RALMs.
+Given that LLMs are sensitive to the quality and relevance of retrieval contexts \cite{2024-tacl-robustRalm,2024-sigir-ragnoise}, a refusal-trained model might mishandle unreliable external information and become uncertain even when it internally possesses correct knowledge.
+As shown in Figure~\ref{fig: LLMkn_example}, RALMs may over-refuse questions that they would otherwise answer correctly when confronted with irrelevant documents.
+To address this gap, we pose the fundamental question: \textit{Do RALMs know when they do not know?}